devise-two-factor/devise-two-factor/README.md

   end
 ```

 Finally you should verify that `:database_authenticatable` is **not** being loaded by your model.
-The generator will try to remove it, but if you have a non-standard Devise setup, this step may fail.
+The generator will try to remove it, but if you have a non-standard Devise setup, this step may fail. `:two_factor_authenticatable` includes all of `:database_authenticatable`'s functionality; it will still allow login without two-factor authentication until you enable it on your model's records with `otp_required_for_login`.

-**Loading both `:database_authenticatable` and `:two_factor_authenticatable` in a model is a security issue** It will allow users to bypass two-factor authenticatable due to the way Warden handles cascading strategies!
+**Loading both `:database_authenticatable` and `:two_factor_authenticatable` in a model is a security issue.** It will allow users to bypass two-factor authentication regardless of how `otp_required_for_login` is set due to the way Warden handles cascading strategies!

 ## Designing Your Workflow